 Microservice architectures can get complicated, as can trying to monitor them.
 Service meshes take the cacophony and turn it into a symphony.
 Get the low-down from Daniel Berman on these tools and how they relate to Kubernetes.

-Istio vs. Linkerd vs. Envoy: A Comparison of Service Meshes by Gedalyah Reback, Logz.io
+Istio vs. Linkerd vs. Consul: A Comparison of Service Meshes by Gedalyah Reback, Logz.io

 This continues the theme of the last article, but takes a more detailed dive into comparing the three major service meshes on the market.

 Getting external traffic into Kubernetes – ClusterIp, NodePort, LoadBalancer, and Ingress by Horacio Gonzales, OVHcloud